CPSpotOn/SpotOn/README.md

 | updatedAt | DateTime | date when user information is updated                                                                                   |

 ### Networking
+## list of newtwork calls in login screen
 #### Newtwork calls to register user to backend
 ``` Swift
 let user = PFUser()